ShaunCurtis/GitHubSite/site/articles/Building-Edit-Forms.md

 }
 ```

-We add some button event handlers to handle the two Dirty Form options and a method to set the browser page exit event.
+The component has two button event handlers to handle the two Dirty Form options and a method to set the browser page exit event.

 ```csharp
 private Task DirtyExit(MouseEventArgs e)